Effective Evidence-based Sexual Health Education for Youth

 This report provides an overview of the standard definitions of sexual health, summarizes the status of Canadian adolescents with respect to common sexual health indicators, describes traditional approaches to sex education, and examines evidence-based guidelines and practices pertaining to adolescent sexual health education.

-Information Card, 2017
+Information Card, 2012

-This poster has been developed to support parents in their role as the primary sexual health educators of their children.
+This information card has been developed to support parents in their role as the primary sexual health educators of their children.

-It is important that parents engage their children in sexual health discussions at an early age, beginning with teaching the proper terminology of body parts.
+It is important that parents engage their children in sexual health discussion at an early age, beginning with teaching the proper terminology of body parts.
 Early introduction of the topic increases the confidence and comfort of both the parents and children to talk about sexual health at later years.SKU: 7-207